getfem/getfem/doc/sphinx/source/tutorial/wheel.rst

 Export the solution
 *******************

-Now the code to export the solution with the VonMiss stress:
+Now the code to export the solution with the VonMises stress:

 .. code-block:: python